K-T0BIAS/Spline-based-DeepLearning/docs/README.md

 This project is licensed under the Mozilla Public License 2.0.

 Copyright (c) 2024 Tobias Karusseit.
 See the [LICENSE](./LICENSE) file for details.

+This project also uses `pybind11`, which is licensed under the MIT License.
+See [pybind11 GitHub](https://github.com/pybind/pybind11) for more details.